Bounding the entanglement of a state from its spectrum: Negativity from spectrum

-Despite similar sets can be defined for other P but not CP maps, the negativity associated to the transposition map yields better conditions to quantify entanglement in arbitrary dimensions (see Appendix~\ref{sec:NegativityReduction}).
+Although similar sets can be defined for other P but not CP maps, the negativity associated to the transposition map yields better conditions to quantify entanglement in arbitrary dimensions (see Appendix~\ref{sec:NegativityReduction}).
+At the operational level, determining upper bounds on the negativity of a state $\rho$ under partial transposition is motivated by the following observation.